danwells96/ARISES/ARISES/Display/BifocalBreakdown.md

 The touchHandler detects where the finger tapped on the screen and compares the x-position of the touch with x coordinates of popups it stored.
 If they match or close to a certain degree the infoBubble is enabled which prints a message to user.
 If touches happens outside screen frame it returns the edge cases.

+[1]-"Hypoglycemia".
+National Institute of Diabetes and Digestive and Kidney Diseases.
+October 2008.
+Archived from the original on 1 July 2015.
+Retrieved 28 June 2015.